If you’re approaching retirement age, you should already be thinking about social security.

 Retirees can also consider selling their life insurance policy if they need more money during retirement.

 In general, financial experts say that it’s safe to withdraw 4% of your retirement savings each year.
-So, if you have $1,000,000 saved, you should plan to withdrawal about $40,000 per year.
+So, if you have $1,000,000 saved, you should plan to withdraw about $40,000 per year.

 Why is 4% the magic number?
 Because it’s slightly lower than the average return on stock market investments.
 By taking 4%, you’ll protect yourself from inflation rates as well as unfavorable bear markets.